edgexfoundry/edgex-docs/docs_src/microservices/configuration/CommonEnvironmentVariables.md

 This environment variable overrides the [`-cd/--configDir` command-line option](../CommonCommandLineOptions/#confdir).

-!!! note
-     All EdgeX service Docker images have this option set to `/res`.

 !!! example "Example - Using docker-compose to override the configuration folder name"
     ```yaml
     environment: